 Sylvan Grove - Lincoln is a very small town located in the state of Kansas.
 With a population of 2,920 people and just one neighborhood, Sylvan Grove - Lincoln is the 118th largest community in Kansas.
 Sylvan Grove - Lincoln has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Sylvan Grove - Lincoln is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sylvan Grove - Lincoln is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sylvan Grove - Lincoln is a town of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Sylvan Grove - Lincoln who work in management occupations (18.72%), office and administrative support (14.04%), and teaching (7.94%).

 Sylvan Grove - Lincoln is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Sylvan Grove - Lincoln citizens is a little higher than the average for US cities and towns: 21.53% of adults in Sylvan Grove - Lincoln have at least a bachelor's degree.
+The citizens of Sylvan Grove - Lincoln are slightly better educated than the national average of 21.84% for all cities and towns, with 21.53% of adults in Sylvan Grove - Lincoln having a bachelor's degree or advanced degree.

 The per capita income in Sylvan Grove - Lincoln in 2022 was $32,595, which is middle income relative to Kansas and the nation.
 This equates to an annual income of $130,380 for a family of four.
 However, Sylvan Grove - Lincoln contains both very wealthy and poor people as well.